A while back, my husband informed me, “a lot of people don’t ‘get’ you” (translation: he doesn’t get me).

 29. When I was a tiny toddler, I could recite commercials from memory.
 When my parents took me to the store, I would point to a product on the shelf and say, “Downy – spwingtime fwesh!” or “Dextromethorphan – weed the wable!”
 Apparently, people really got a kick out of it.
 One guy would give me a quarter, and say to my Dad, “Get her to talk!”

 30. In junior high, I was a cheerleader, and I was terrible.
-I’m not naturally peppy, and I can’t stand sports.
+I’m not naturally peppy, and I really have zero interest in sports.
 I tried out because my mother wanted me to, and I only made the squad because I could do the splits.

 31. I’m a really good dancer.

 32. Which is surprising, because I’m not athletic in the least.

-33. I’m a klutz.
+33. I’m somewhat clumsy.
 My mother used to say that I could trip over the color change in the carpet.
 This was back in the days of multi-colored shag (which my husband refers to as “oil-change” carpet).

 34. I’m also really good at skating, but I don’t do it much anymore because my ankles are very weak from being sprained over and over again (see #33).

 35. I hate competition.

 36. I’m not naturally organized.
-I have the ability to organize, but I have to really work at it, every day.
+I have an inate ability to organize, but I have to really work at it, every day.

 37. I’m not a go-getter.
 I’m actually kind of lazy, I think.

 38. I’m easy to please.
 I don’t need much to be happy.

-39. In my marriage relationship, however, I’m high-maintenance.
-I expect my husband to make me his first priority, because he is mine.
+39. In my marriage relationship, however, I’m pretty high-maintenance.
+I expect my husband to make me his first priority, because he’s mine.